This apprenticeship standard is in development and is not yet ready to use

 K10: Understand the most appropriate design method(s)to use to best respond to the design brief which may include technical illustration, CAD and/or Virtual Reality design

-K11: Understand health and safety requirements associated with the environments within which puppets are used such as outdoor settings, film and TV sets, Theatres and other indoor venues, which may include audience and staff safety and security, compliance with noise regulations, working at height, basic electrics and handling workshop equipment
+K11: Understand basic health and safety requirements associated with the environments within which puppets are used such as outdoor settings, film and TV sets, Theatres and other indoor venues, which may include basic audience and staff safety and security, noise regulations, working at height, basic electrics and handling workshop equipment

-K12: Show understanding in a range of conservation methods to support the sound restoration of puppets relevant to different materials e.g. wood, metal, acrylic
+K12: Show understanding in a range of basic repair and restoration methods that can help prolong the life of a puppet relevant to different materials e.g. wood, metal, acrylic

-K13: Propose how to safely handle puppets according to their build to minimise general wear and tear or long term damage to them
+K13: Know how to safely and appropriately move and store puppets, relevant to their type, to minimise general wear and tear or long-term damage to them

 S1 Build joints and mechanisms suitable for the type of puppetry and performance environment which may include leather hinge joints, wooden pin joints and plastic pipe joints

-S3 Technically operate specific types of puppet such as rod, table top, bunraku, glove, shadow, muppet-style, large scale, and digital to ensure it is suitable for its intended purpose and environment
+S3 Show how to hold and animate a puppet based on its type, such as rod, table top, bunraku, glove, shadow, muppet-style, large scale, and digital to ensure it is suitable for its intended purpose and environment

-S5 Undertake construction methods such as carving, foam patterning, mould casting, soft sculpture, seamstressing, metalwork, assemblage, large scale construction, animatronics, paints and finishes.
+S5 Undertake construction methods such as carving, foam patterning, mould casting, soft sculpture, seam-stressing, metalwork, assemblage, large scale construction, animatronics, paints and finishes, suitable to the type of puppetry.

-S6 Apply relevant mechanics such as push pull cable and rod mechanisms, basic digital robotics, hydraulics
+S6 Apply relevant mechanics such as push pull cable and rod mechanisms, basic digital robotics, hydraulics, suitable to the type of puppetry.

 S7 Use and maintain hand and machine tools appropriate to the type of puppet making, which may include pillar drills, hand drills, belt sanders, bandsaws, glue and air heat tools, hammers, pliers, grips and vices, knives and scalpels, files and abrasives, spanners, chisels, sewing machines

-S8 Make costumes for puppets using machine and hand crafting tools, that allow for necessary movement and withstand the frequency and environments within which the puppets are used
+S8 Make costumes for puppets using appropriate methods that allow for necessary movement and withstand the frequency and environments within which the puppets are used, which may include costumes in fabric, plastic or hand painted attire directly applied to the puppet.

 S10 Work to agreed briefs and/or designs by creating accurate technical drawings of puppets using graphic illustration techniques that are to scale, which may include the use of CAD design software such a Rhino of Fusion 360